br-automation-community/mappVision-Demo/Logical/Libraries/McAcpAx/McAcpAx.typ

-		LoadPosDecelParID : UINT; (*ParID with limit value for decelerating torque in the positive direction*) LoadNegAccelParID : UINT; (*ParID with limit value for accelerating torque in the negative direction*) LoadNegDecelParID : UINT; (*ParID with limit value for decelerating torque in the negative direction*) END_STRUCT;
+		LoadPosDecelParID : UINT; (*ParID with limit value for decelerating torque in the positive direction*) LoadNegAccelParID : UINT; (*ParID with limit value for accelerating torque in the negative direction*) LoadNegDecelParID : UINT; (*ParID with limit value for decelerating torque in the negative direction*) LoadParIDMode : McAcpAxLimitLoadParIDModeEnum; (*Mode which defines if the ParID is initialized with the respective input value*)
+		StopMode : McLimitLoadStopModeEnum; (*Mode defines how and if limits are switched when movement is aborted*) StopTorque : REAL; (*If Stop mode is mcLLSM_USER_DEFINED, switch over to limit value contained in StopTorque is performed*) END_STRUCT;

 	McAcpAxBrakeParType : STRUCT